BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 1. While the Adaptase program runs, ensure that Enzyme W4 is out on ice and is ready to be aliquoted before use in the *Extension Master Mix*.
 Be sure to pulse-spin the Extension Master Mix after the addition of Enzyme W4, and briefly spin it down.
 Keep on ice.
 2. Using a PCR strip tube, evenly aliquot the Extension Master Mix amongst the 8 tubes.
 3. Once the *Adaptase Program* concludes.
 Remove samples from the thermocycler and immediately load the *Extension Program* on the thermalcycler.
-4. Using a P20 multichannel pipette, aliquot 9.4 µL of the Extension Master Mix across all wells or desired number of wells.
+4. Using a P20 multichannel pipette, aliquot 9.4 µL of the Extension Master Mix across all wells or the desired number of wells.
 Keep on ice.
 5. Mix by pipetting 10 times or pulse-spin.
 Seal plate.
 Spin down.
 6. With the thermocycler preheated to 98°C. Place the samples in the thermocycler and run the *Extension Program*.
 7. While the program runs, place the contents of the *Post-Extension Cleanup Tube* into a multichannel reservoir.
-Be sure to have have vigorously vortexed beforehand.
+Be sure to have vigorously vortexed beforehand.
 8. Once done with the *Extension Program*, remove plate from thermal cycler and proceed to bead cleanup with SPRISelect or AMPure XP beads.
-9. Using a P100, aliqout 20.88 µL of the SPRISelect or AMPure XP beads across all wells or desired number of wells.
+9. Using a P100, aliquot 13.92 µL of the SPRISelect or AMPure XP beads across all wells or the desired number of wells.
 10. Mix by pipetting 10 times or pulse-spin.
 Spin down.
 11. Incubate the libraries at room temperature for 5 minutes off-magnet.
-11. During the incubation, set up the 80% ethanol plate for use during the bead wash steps.
-Using a multichannel reservoir, pour 26 mL 80% ethanol within.
+11. During the bead incubation, set up an 80% ethanol plate for use during the bead wash steps.
+Using a multichannel reservoir, pour 26 mL 80% ethanol into it.
 With a P1000 multichannel, aliquot 260 µL of ethanol across a new 96-well plate.
+Label plate as **EtOH Plate**. ***Be sure to have a spare plate available for waste generated during the cleanup***.
 11. Transfer libraries to the Integra mini-96 125 µL pipettor.
 Place the magnet onto the platform, followed by the plate with beads.
-Be sure to set up another plate for waste generated during the cleanup.
 12. Incubate the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
 13. Remove and discard the clear supernatant (~38.3 µL); take care not to remove any beads.
 14. Keeping the plate on the magnet, add 125 µL of 80% ethanol, and incubate for 30 seconds.
 Remove and discard the supernatant.